 When the food runs out, the host normally refills the raw food and you feel like you're having a buffet because the food never seems to run out.

-(Watch how a home-cooked reunion meal is prepared!)
+Click here to watch how a home-cooked reunion meal is prepared!

 2. Watching movies together on TV